AngeloCastilloPerez/AngeloCastilloPerez/README.md

 <br />

-👋 Hello, I'm @AngeloCastilloPerez, i am very interested in the world of data, particularly Data Analysis.
+👋 Hi, I'm @AngeloCastilloPerez, I'm very interested in the world of data.
 I am an Industrial Engineer by profession and I am 27 years old, I would love to lead AI development programs in the future.

-I am currently learning Python, R, and SQL and NoSQL languages, I have knowledge in analysis and Front-ed tools such as Power bi, and Excel Advanced level (Macros).
+I currently use languages such as Python, R and SQL, I have knowledge of analysis tools and Front-ed such as Power bi, and Excel Advanced level (Macros).

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="400" height="220" />